On some subclasses of circular-arc catch digraphs: Proper circular-arc catch digraph

-\begin{proof} Let $G$ be an oriented proper circular-arc catch digraph with representation $\{(I_{v},p_{v})|v\in V\}$.
-Then from Theorem \ref{pcacd} there exists vertex orderings (say $r_{\sigma}, c_{\sigma}$) for rows and columns of the augmented adjacency matrix $A^{*}(G)$ so that $B$ (the transformed matrix) satisfy all conditions of Theorem \ref{pcacd}.
-As $G$ is oriented from the proof of Theorem \ref{pcacd} one can easily verify that $r_{\sigma}=c_{\sigma}=\sigma$ (\text{say}) (upto some cyclic permutation).
-Hence we can order the rows and columns of $B$ with a same vertex ordering $\sigma$ so that it still satisfy all the conditions and $b_{i,i}=1$ for all $i$.
+\begin{proof} \textit{\textbf{Necessity:}} Let $G$ be a proper oriented circular-arc catch digraph with representation $\{(I_{v},p_{v})|v\in V\}$.
+Then from Theorem \ref{pcacd} there exists vertex orderings (say $\prec_{r}, \prec_{c}$) for rows and columns of the augmented adjacency matrix $A(G)$ so that $B=(b_{i,j})$ (the transformed matrix) satisfy all conditions of Theorem \ref{pcacd}.
+From the proof of Theorem \ref{pcacd} one can check $\prec_{r}$ and $\prec_{c}$ are the increasing order of $a_{i}$'s and $p_{i}$'s respectively.
+As $G$ is oriented from Lemma \ref{a} one can easily verify that $\prec_{r}=\prec_{c}=\prec_{\sigma}$ (\text{say}) (upto some cyclic permutation).
+Hence we can order the rows and columns of $B$ with the same vertex ordering $\prec_{\sigma}$ so that it still satisfy all the conditions and $b_{i,i}=1$ for all $i$.